alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 You must not export Irish whiskey or poteen in a wooden cask or holder.

-##If you need a certificate of free sale to export alcohol outside the EU
+## If you need a certificate of free sale to export alcohol outside the EU

+Some countries require a 'certificate of free sale' before they will let food and drink products into the country.

-Check whether you need 'certificates of free sale' by asking the food authority in the importing country.
+Check whether you need a certificate by asking the food authority in the importing country.
 They'll tell you what type they require.

 If you need a certificate: